DamienIrving/teaching/swc-introduction.md

 * Open a terminal window or IPython notebook and follow along
 * Do nothing but sit back and watch
 * A combination of the above

+At any point during the bootcamp it's inevitable that some people will be finding the material too easy, while others will be struggling to keep up.
+In this case the former should help the latter - Software Carpentry is as much about fostering supportive computing communities as it is about actually teaching the nuts and bolts of programming.